wdrammeh/kit-python-101/collection/tuple/readme.md

 # Tuple

-A tuple is a collection which is ordered, immutable, with a fixed-size.
+A tuple is a collection which is ordered, immutable (fixed-size), and may contain duplicates.

 # References